 Later, Tom Turk was killed by one of his own “posse” members.
 Andy Jones fled to Texas and was followed by Nathan Turk.
 When Jones was arrested for stealing horses, Nathan testified against him and Jones was found guilty and hanged.

 Sometime later, Nathan Turk would be killed in a Louisiana gunfight.
 Mrs. Turk, with her one surviving son, returned to Tennessee.
 The rest of the Jones clan also moved from the area.
-Though the family feud was finally over, vigilante violence continued in the area for more than a decade.
+Though the family feud was finally over, vigilante violence continued for more than a decade.

 Slicker organizations also operated in St. Charles and McDonald Counties in Missouri, as well as several other areas throughout the state.
 Though most began with the intention of punishing or ridding themselves of outlaws, in some instances the “bad men” became members of the societies, maliciously using the groups for their own agendas.
 This often led to the organization of opposing groups called the “Anti-Slickers.”
 All across the state, men were killed and wounded in numerous small and large “Slicker Wars.”